Instant Pot Pork Carnitas

 Turn on the sauté setting on your Instant Pot.
 Add canola oil, vegetable oil or olive oil to the pot and warm it.

-Once it’s hot place some pork pieces in the pot.
-Don’t overcrowd them – there should be some space between them so they can brown evenly.
+Once it’s hot, place some pork pieces in the pot.
+Don’t overcrowd them – there should be some space between the pieces of pork so that they can brown evenly.
 If needed, cook them in batches.

-Brown them on all sides and then take them out of the pot.
+Brown the pork on all sides and then take it out of the pot.
 Turn off the sauté setting and then pour the beer into the pot.
 Use a wooden spoon or silicone spatula to scrape up the browned bits off the bottom.

 Add all of the other ingredients and stir to combine.
-Place the browned pork pieces in the liquid (add any juices that collected on the plate you rested them on, too).
+Place the browned pork pieces in the braising liquid, and add any juices that collected on the plate you rested them on too.
 Secure the lid and close the steam vent.

 Cook at high pressure for one hour and then do a natural release for the pressure.
 After 15 minutes, open the steam vent and remove the lid.